Financial Samurai

 How to invest your down payment if you plan to buy a house within 2-5 years

-Buying A House Within The Next 24 Months
+Investing Down Payment If Buying A House Within The Next 12-24 Months

-If you’re planning on buying a house with the next 24 months, it’s crunch time.
+If you're planning on buying a house with the next 12-24 months, it's crunch time.
 You do not want to expose your down payment to potential market losses.
-Think what about how quickly the stock market turned down once the coronavirus pandemic hit.

 Your bond allocation should be completely in short-term Treasury bonds, e.g., 3-month is likely best.
 Because it usually takes 30-60 days to close on a house on average, you don’t want to tie up your money in longer-dated Treasury bonds.
 You can always sell before expiration, but by doing so you risk potential principal loss.

-With money market accounts yielding under 1% nowadays, you can also have 100% of your House Fund in cash for maximum flexibility and security.
-Knowing that you will increase the value of your house down payment or full payment by at least 2% with zero risk is wonderful.
+With money market accounts yielding more nowadays, you can also have 100% of your House Fund in cash for maximum flexibility and security.
+Growing your down payment risk-free is a good feeling.

 How to invest your downpayment if you're planning on buying a house within 24 months